aster-hu/blog/_posts/2021-08-30-custom-domain-for-personal-website.md

 **Usually, a domain name costs around $10 - $20 CAD**.
 Domains with high commercial value could be priced at $50+ or even more.
 But for personal use, it usually won’t get into that.

-Note that some registers might offer a very cheap price in the first year and charge at a much higher price when renewal.
+Note that some registrars might offer a very cheap price in the first year and charge at a much higher price when renewal.
 So do read the renewal policy before the purchase.

-Even within the same register, certain domains will be noticeably cheaper.
+Even within the same registrar, certain domains will be noticeably cheaper.
 I’ll talk more in [Choose A Domain](#choose-a-domain)

 ## Where to Buy

-There are plenty of domain registers available on the Internet.
+There are plenty of domain registrars available on the Internet.
 Here are the ones I found most popular in the web hosting community:

 - [Namecheap](http://namecheap.com/)
 - [Google Domains](https://domains.google)
 - [Namesilo](https://www.namesilo.com/)

-GoDaddy is not on the list; they have way too many controversies.
-Plus, their renewal policy and price are ridiculous so I will stay away from them.
+GoDaddy is not on the list because there're many controversies around them and their renewal price is ridiculously high.

 I chose [Namecheap](http://namecheap.com/) because:
 1. It's cheap.
 They didn't lie
-2. It's popular, which make it easy to find solutions if anything goes wrong
+2. It's popular, which makes it easy to find solutions if anything goes wrong

 ## Choose a Domain